 5.We have to work double-hard to sell a ticket twice

-So please when you book, do be doubly sure you can make the date, and if you think you might not be able to, why not put a reminder in your diary a few days before the refund deadline.
+So please when you book, do be doubly sure you can make the date, and if you think you might not be able to, why not put a reminder in your diary a few days before the refund deadline to check you can still make it.

 Thank you for taking the time to consider this, and if you really can’t make the class, please do get in touch as we will post you any kit that was included in the cost of the class, send you a discount code for the future to ease the frustration a little.